 “I ain’t got time for that.
 Buckle it up yourself.”

 Eric tried, but couldn’t connect the twisted seatbelt so he held it.

 The car shot forward out of the driveway pressing Eric back into the seat.
 Daddy had never taken him for a ride alone.
-Mommy must be hurt real bad not to come along.
+Mommy must be hurt really bad not to come along.

 “Get that blasted truck out of my way.
 Where’d you learn to drive?
-You jerk,” yelled Jake while shaking his fist.
+You jerk.”
+Daddy shook his fist.

 Eric shivered from the cold and fright.
 His stomach growled.
 He pushed his thumb into his mouth and squeezed his fingers around his blankie.
 His eyes took in the empty food containers lying on the floor wishing they were full.

-They sped through town squealing around sharp turns and Jake yelling.
+They sped through town squealing around sharp turns and Daddy yelling.

 Eric hung onto the seatbelt and door handle trying to stay in the seat.
 The car slammed to a sudden stop.
 Eric propelled forward and smashed against the front seat.
 He screamed as his nose flattened.
 He felt warm liquid on his upper lip and rubbed it away.
 Blood—he had blood on his hand.
 He hid it so Daddy couldn’t see it.